1. Legal regulation

-- National bank of Serbia (NBS) is competent for all issues relating to virtual currencies;
+- The national bank of Serbia (NBS) is competent for all issues relating to cryptocurrencies;

-- Securities Commission (SEC) is competent for all issues relating to digital tokens and digital assets which have characteristics of financial instruments.
+- The Securities Commission (SEC) is competent for all issues relating to digital tokens and digital assets, which have characteristics of financial instruments.

-The Republic of Serbia, National Bank of Serbia, Securities Commission, and other public authorities do not warrant the value of digital assets and are not responsible for any eventual damage or losses related to the transactions of digital assets.
+The Republic of Serbia, National Bank of Serbia, Securities Commission, and other public authorities do not warrant the value of cryptocurrencies and are not responsible for any eventual damage or losses related to the transactions of digital assets.

 4. Issuance of digital assets

 The Law introduces “white paper” as a document that can be published upon issuing digital assets.
-A white paper must contain true, complete, and clear data on the issuer and the content of digital assets, and is supposed to make it easy for investors to assess related business risks.
-The issuer can, but need not draft a white paper and submit it to a supervisory body for approval.
+A white paper must contain accurate, complete, and precise data on the issuer and the content of digital assets and is supposed to make it easy for investors to assess related business risks.
+The issuer can but need not draft a white paper and submit it to a supervisory body for approval.
 The responsibility for the content of a white paper is borne by the issuer, its responsible officer, its independent auditor, and any other person who takes the responsibility.